Funding for summer internships available through the Charles Hamilton Houston Program

 Due to a generous donation from an Environmental Studies alum, funding opportunities are available to support students in the department as they engage with environmental issues.

 Potential funding is available for (1) current seniors working towards honors theses, (2) juniors (rising seniors) interested in conducting independent research that could evolve into an honors thesis, or (3) in-semester, interterm, or summer research projects or internships.
-In addition, funds may be requested to foster connections and community around environmental issues at Amherst and beyond.
+Funds also may be requested to foster connections and community around environmental issues at Amherst and beyond.
 Proposals seeking to make connections with alumni of the college are encouraged (e.g., interterm or summer internships with alumni).

-There is no formal deadline and proposals will be accepted and considered on a rolling basis.
-Whether you need a couple hundred dollars for a small project or a larger amount, we encourage you to apply.
+There is no formal deadline and proposals will considered on a rolling basis between the first day of classes in the fall and the last day of classes in the spring.
+Whether you need a couple of hundred dollars for a small project or a larger amount, we encourage you to apply.

-Additional funding opportunities, including research related travel expenses and research with Amherst College faculty members is available through the Office of the Provost and Dean of the Faculty.
+Additional funding opportunities, including research-related travel expenses and research with Amherst College faculty members, is available through the Office of the Provost and Dean of the Faculty, including deadlines for applications.

-For summer funding in 2020: This program supports summer research awards for a period of up 6 weeks and includes a stipend of $600 per week.
+For summer funding: This program supports summer research awards for a period of up to eight weeks of work (or up to 320 hours) and includes a stipend of $15.25 per hour, as well as campus housing and meals.
 Priority will go to current juniors with proposals leading into thesis work.
-Students must outline a clearly defined project and have the strong support of the faculty member with whom the student will work directly.
-Both students and their faculty sponsors must explain how the student's project can be done remotely.
-Under this program, students can apply for a one-time grant of $1,000 to fund research expenses other than for travel.
+Students must outline a clearly defined project and have the support of the faculty member with whom the student will work directly.
+Both students and their faculty sponsors must explain how the student's project can be done remotely, though the hope is that summer research students will have the option to live on campus.